 Take Borderlands and Diablo, put them in a blender, and the result is Space Punks, a isometric action RPG with tonnes of loot and lashings of humour.

-Currently available via Early Access on the Epic Games Store, Space Punks is some way away from being “finished”.
+Currently available via open beta on the Epic Games Store, Space Punks is some way away from being “finished”.
 Developer Flying Wild Hog envisions the game being enhanced and expanded upon far beyond its actual launch release, too.
-But if you gain access to Space Punks now by buying a Founders pack, you’ll still find plenty of content to sink your teeth into.
-And it’s very enjoyable to play, especially if you like twin-stick shooters.
+Jump into Space Punks now, though, and you’ll still find plenty of content to sink your teeth into.
+Even better, it’s very enjoyable to play, especially if you like twin-stick shooters.

-The fact that it’s in early access, which means that bugs often rear their heads and some things are subject to change, may put some players off.
+The fact that it’s in open beta means that bugs often rear their heads and some things are subject to change, which may put some players off.
 But if you’re willing to put up with some hiccups and potentially help shape the game’s future, it’s worth jumping into Space Punks right now.
 This is one of the most promising games like Diablo to emerge on PC for a while.